goruck/smart-zoneminder/README.md

 Some of the components interface with ZoneMinder's MySql database and image store and make assumptions about where those are in the filesystem.
 I've tried to pull these dependencies out into configuration files where feasible but if you heavily customize ZoneMinder its likely some path in the component code will need to be modified that's not in a configuration file.

 ### Tensorflow
-This project uses Tensorflow (with GPU support) for local object and face detection.
+This project uses Tensorflow (with GPU support) for local object detection.
 I followed [Installing TensorFlow on Ubuntu ](https://www.tensorflow.org/install/install_linux) as a guide to install it on my local machine and I used a Python Virtual environment.
 After I installed Tensorflow I installed the object detection API using [Step by Step TensorFlow Object Detection API Tutorial](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e) as a guide.
 I'm currently using the *rfcn_resnet101_coco_2018_01_28* model which can be found in the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#tensorflow-detection-model-zoo).

+### dlib, face_recognition and OpenCV
+[ageitgey's face_recognition API](https://github.com/ageitgey/face_recognition) is used for face recognition.
+I followed the [linux installation guide](https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf) to install the API and dlib with GPU support on my local machine in a Python virtual environment.
+OpenCV is used to preprocess the image for face recognition, I used [OpenCV 3 Tutorials, Resources, and Guides](https://www.pyimagesearch.com/opencv-tutorials-resources-guides/) to install OpenCV 3.4.2 with GPU support on my local machine.
+A high-level overview of how the face recognition works can be found [here](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78) and [here](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).

 ### Apache
 If you installed ZoneMinder successfully then apache should be up and running but a few modifications are required for this project.
 The Alexa [VideoApp Interface](https://developer.amazon.com/docs/custom-skills/videoapp-interface-reference.html) that is used to display clips of alarm videos requires the video file to be hosted at an Internet-accessible HTTPS endpoint.
 HTTPS is required, and the domain hosting the files must present a valid, trusted SSL certificate.
 Self-signed certificates cannot be used.
 Since the video clip is generated on the local server Apache needs to serve the video file in this manner.
 This means that you need to setup a HTTPS virtual host with a publicly accessible directory on your local machine.
 Note that you can also leverage this to access the ZoneMinder web interface in a secure manner externally.
 Here are the steps I followed to configure Apache to use HTTPS and serve the alarm video clip.